 Key Stage One

-This was the third year of the revised testing and assessment arrangements for Year Two and these arrangements reflect the more challenging national curriculum which was introduced in 2014.
+This was the fourth year of the revised testing and assessment arrangements for Year Two and these arrangements reflect the more challenging national curriculum which was introduced in 2014.
 At the end of KS1 (Year Two), teachers are required to assess each child in the areas of Reading, Writing, Maths and Science.
 National Curriculum assessment tests are used to support teachers’ judgements and the current measures are as follows:

 Working Towards the Expected Standard: Working towards the expected standard for a child at the end of Year Two.